ThisFunctionalTom/Nacara/docs/nacara/guides/create-a-page.md

 A page in Nacara is a **Markdown** file composed of two things:

-- **Front Matter**: configure how the page should rendered, for example it is here that you specify which layout to applied
+- **Front Matter**: configure how the page should be rendered, for example it is here that you specify which layout to applied
 - **Content**: The markdown content to include in the page

 ## Create your first page